EvanHahn/iterpal/README.md

 <details>
 <summary><code>size(iterable)</code></summary>

 Returns the size of an iterable.
-Similar to getting the `length` of an array or the `size` of a `Set`/`Map`, but works on any iterable.
+If you know the type of `iterable` and it has a `length` or `size` property, you should use that instead because it is faster.

 ```js
 const size = require('iterpal/size')